tombeesley/lupsr/README.md

 devtools::install_github("tombeesley/lupsr")
 ```

-lupsr imports “learnr” and “tidyverse” packages at installation is these
+lupsr imports “learnr” and “tidyverse” packages at installation if these
 are not already installed.

 ## Use